Sweeistaken/CodenameIRCat/README.md

 Alternatively, you can access the webchat on https://web.ircat.xyz

-# Our mission

-We want to make IRC good again, we're talking about botnet protection,

-ease to host, easily build your own IRC network, etc etc.

-With our updating plugins, you can make your network use IRCat and protect

-your network from the nasty botnets, spambots, and exploits.

 # Disclaimer

 This project is very experimental and is currently not recommended for production usage.

-Although this IRCd software is pretty stable, there's still a lot of IRC features that need to be implemented.
+Although this IRCd software is pretty stable when it comes to security, there's still a lot of IRC features that need to be implemented.

 # How to install